msprev/panzer/README.md

 style: Notes
 ```

-Multiple styles can be applied as a list.
+Multiple styles can be supplied as a list.

 Styles are defined in a `style.yaml` file ([example style definition](https://github.com/msprev/dot-panzer/blob/master/styles.yaml)).
 The style definition file, plus associated executables, are placed in the `.panzer` directory in the user's home folder ([example .panzer directory](https://github.com/msprev/dot-panzer)).